 Call of Duty: Warzone has been released as the first free to play Call Of Duty title by Activision and Infinity Ward.
 Whether you're playing with a full squad or solo, find out how SCUF can make you a better player so you can dominate the field in Warzone.

 If you're looking for more details on gameplay, check out this overview here.
-In this guide, we'll be starting with the basics of how to get better at Call of Duty: Warzone.
+In this 3 part guide, we'll be starting with the basics, move onto improving your aim, and finishing with expert settings.
+Now let's get started on how to get better at Call of Duty: Warzone.

 At a baseline, Paddles give you a huge advantage than without.
 You can keep your thumb on the thumbstick to aim while using other key functions like jumping, crouching, sliding, swapping weapons, etc.

 If you’re used to playing without Paddles, you may find them a little strange at first.
 With practice, you’ll see why Paddles make a difference when you play; you may even find you don’t want to use the face buttons anymore.

 Learn More About SCUF INFINITY4PS PRO

 Let’s start with learning how to use the Paddle Control System: Starting with two paddles.
 The SCUF Infinity4PSPRO features 2 paddles only, while the SCUF Prestige and SCUF IMPACT feature 4 paddles, but feel free to remove the inner two Paddles or ignore them for now.